What Is Equilibrium Moisture Content

-Equilibrium moisture content is the moisture level where the wood neither gains nor loses moisture since it is at equilibrium with the relative humidity of the surrounding environment.
+Equilibrium moisture content definition (EMC) is the moisture level where the wood neither gains nor loses moisture since it is at equilibrium with the relative humidity and temperature of the surrounding environment.

 What Is the Moisture Content of a Piece of Wood?

 The moisture content of a piece of wood is the total amount of moisture, including both water and vapor, contained in that piece of wood.

 Mathematically, moisture content (M or MC) is the mass of wood with moisture (m) less the mass of wood without moisture (mod or the oven-dry mass), divided by the mass of wood without moisture.
 It can be expressed as:

 To obtain %MC, multiply MC by 100%.
 The typical moisture content varies among regions and species.
 Green moisture content is that which is found when the wood is still in its natural state, before being kiln-dried or equilibrated to its ambient conditions.

 For example, the average moisture content of green wood Douglas fir (Rocky Mountain type) is 43%, while it’s 108% for a California red fir.
 Similarly, the green heartwood of eastern white pine has an average moisture content of 50%, and the green heartwood of ponderosa pine averages 40% MC.

 The average EMC ranges vary too.
 The Midwest has an EMC range of six to nine percent, which is the middle ground of U.S. EMC ranges.
 The average EMC in coastal areas is above nine percent and the dry southwestern United States average EMC is below six percent.
 These EMC differences are caused by differing ambient relative humidity and temperatures.

 What Is Fiber Saturation Point?